As a child, there was a popular counting rhyme:

 3. AHO shows:

 3.1.
-Champion or Reserve Champion or the 1st place in class at AHO International shows
+Champion or Reserve Champion or the 1st place in class at AHO International shows.

 More detailed rules are published on the official GCAT website and in company catalogues: